codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-charts-and-repositories.md

   - /docs/add-helm-repository/
 toc: true
 ---
-The "Helm Charts" page allows you to integrate with external Helm repositories and Helm charts.
-Note that all Codefresh accounts already include a [built-in Helm repository]({{site.baseurl}}/docs/deployments/helm/managed-helm-repository/).
-Using external Helm repositories is optional.
+Codefresh allows you to integrate with external Helm repositories and Helm charts in the Helm Charts page.
+Using external Helm repositories is optional as all Codefresh accounts already include a [built-in Helm repository]({{site.baseurl}}/docs/deployments/helm/managed-helm-repository/).

-## Adding an external Helm repository
+## Add an external Helm repository

+Easily add your onwn Helm charts.
-By default, we show you charts from the [official Helm repository](https://github.com/kubernetes/charts){:target="_blank"} but you can easily add your own:
+By default, we show charts from the [official Helm repository](https://github.com/kubernetes/charts){:target="_blank"}.

+1. In the Codefresh UI, from the Artifacts section in the sidebar, select [**Helm Charts**](https://g.codefresh.io/helm/releases/releasesNew/){:target="\_blank"}.
+1. On the top right, click **Add Existing Helm Repository**.
-In the "Helm Charts" page, click on the "Add Repository" button on the top right.
+1. In the Integrations page, click **Add Helm Repository**, and then select the type of Helm repo to add from the list.
+1. Enter the **Helm repository name** and **URL**.

-In the dialog that opened, name your repository, and specify it's URL.
-The URL should not include the specific path to `index.yaml`
+  Do not include the specific path to `index.yaml` in the URL.

 {% include image.html
 lightbox="true"